omirel/ts-express-decorators/packages/di/readme.md

 used by the Ts.ED framework.
 Ts.ED DI allow you to define your own Provider and decorator.

-Now we can load the injector and use it:
+Finally, we can load the injector and use:
 ```typescript
 import {InjectorService} from "@tsed/di";
 import {CalendarCtrl} from "./CalendarCtrl";